-The pleasure of rediscovering your photos
+The pleasure of organizing your photos

-The game-changing photo software for Mac
+The game-changing photo organizer for Mac

 The best way to transfer your photo libraries